pebblesandweeds/gpu_matmul/docs/source/gpu_matmul_blog.rst

 **Why rocBLAS?**

 rocBLAS is a high-level library provided by AMD that offers efficient GPU implementations of BLAS operations, including matrix multiplication.
 This is an ideal starting point for programming GPUs with C, as it abstracts many of the complexities of directly writing GPU kernels while still providing a hands-on experience with GPU programming.
-Writing custom GPU kernels is a complex task and out of scope for this blog.
 Starting with rocBLAS allows us to learn the fundamentals of GPU programming and gain performance improvements without diving into the intricacies of kernel development right away.

 **Why AMD?**